Back to Blog

 Choose the Right Tech Stack Strategically

 Optimize for scalability and developer efficiency.
 We frequently recommend Next.js + TypeScript for a performant frontend, Next.js API routes for a powerful backend, PostgreSQL for data resilience, AWS/GCP for global infrastructure, Clerk for streamlined authentication, and Vercel for agile deployment.
+For instance, a client leveraging Clerk for authentication reduced their security audit preparation time by 60%.

 3